apify/apify-docs/sources/platform/integrations/actors/index.md

 # What are Actor integrations?

-Actor integrations provide a way to connect your Actors with other Actors easily.
+Actor integrations provide a way to connect your Actors with other Actors or tasks easily.
 They provide a new level of flexibility, as adding a new integration simply means creating [integration-ready Actors](/platform/integrations/actors/integration-ready-actors).
 Thus, new integrations can be created by the community itself.

 ## How to integrate an Actor with other Actors?